-Iselsberg-Stronach lies in the south of the Iselsberg pass in den Lienz Dolomites and is divided by the Dölsach mountain.
+Iselsberg-Stronach lies in the south of the Iselsberg pass with view to the Lienz Dolomites and is divided by the Dölsach mountain.

 Altitude: 1,117 metres asl